Examples have audio.

 in the room

-As a matter of fact, “توی” is rarely used in formal language anyway.
+The last example above features “توی” for the Formal Persian version, but note that this word is rarely used in formal language anyway.
 Instead, the word “در” is used.
-On the other hand, “در” is generally considered too formal in spoken language.
+On the other hand, “در” is generally avoided in spoken language.

 وحید در آشپزخانه است.